Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Are there age restrictions or preferences for accelerated programs?

-No age restrictions exist, and accelerated programs actually tend to attract older students.
+There are no age restrictions, and accelerated programs tend to attract older students.
 The average age in many accelerated programs is 30-45, as they appeal to career changers and those with life experience.
 Adult learners often excel in accelerated formats due to their motivation, life experience, and developed time management skills.
 Many programs specifically design their accelerated tracks for working adults.

 Can I transfer into an accelerated program from a traditional program?